Manthia Diawara was born in Mali, West Africa. He is a distinguished Professor of Comparative Literature and Film at New York University.

-Diawara’s notable films include: An Opera of the World (2017), Negritude: A Dialogue between Soyinka and Senghor (2016), Édouard Glissant, One World in Relation (2010), Maison Tropicale (2008) and Rouch in Reverse (1995).
-His films have been presented at festivals, biennials and a wide range of exhibition venues, including the 34th Bienal de São Paulo, the Centre Pompidou, documenta 14, Museu de Serralves, HKW-Haus der Kulturen der Welt, Manifesta 12, Museo Nacional Centro de Arte Reina Sofía and Serpentine Galleries.
+Diawara’s notable films include: An Opera of the World (2017), Negritude: A Dialogue between Soyinka and Senghor (2015), Édouard Glissant, One World in Relation (2010), Maison Tropicale (2008) and Rouch in Reverse (1995).
+His films have been presented at festivals, biennials and a wide range of exhibition venues, including the Bienal de São Paulo, Biennale de Dakar, Biennale de Lubumbashi, Centre Pompidou, documenta, Institute of Contemporary Arts (ICA), Lumiar Cité, Museu de Serralves, HKW-Haus der Kulturen der Welt, Manifesta, Museo Nacional Centro de Arte Reina Sofía, Pan-African Film & TV Festival of Ouagadougou (FESPACO) and Serpentine Galleries.

 Maumaus/Lumiar Cité is the producer and worldwide distributor, except North America, of Manthia's Diawara's films.
 Click the following links to stream/purchase or have more information.

 Avenida António Augusto de Aguiar, 148 - 3º C